 The provisions of this section related to 23 CFR Part 230 are applicable to all Federal-aid construction contracts and to all related construction subcontracts of $10,000 or more.
 The provisions of 23 CFR Part 230 are not applicable to material supply, engineering, or architectural service contracts.

 In addition, the contractor and all subcontractors must comply with the following policies: Executive Order 11246, 41 CFR 60, 29 CFR 1625-1627, Title 23 U.S.C.
 Section 140, the Rehabilitation Act of 1973, as amended (29 U.S.C.
-794), Title VI of the Civil Rights Act of 1964, as amended, and related regulations including 49 CFR Parts 21, 26 and 27; and 23 CFR Parts 200, 230, and 633.
+794), Title VI of the Civil Rights Act of 1964, as amended, and related regulations including 49 CFR Parts 21, 26, and 27; and 23 CFR Parts 200, 230, and 633.

 The contractor and all subcontractors must comply with: the requirements of the Equal Opportunity Clause in 41 CFR 60-1.4(b) and, for all construction contracts exceeding $10,000, the Standard Federal Equal Employment Opportunity Construction Contract Specifications in 41 CFR 60-4.3.

 Note: The U.S. Department of Labor has exclusive authority to determine compliance with Executive Order 11246 and the policies of the Secretary of Labor including 41 CFR 60, and 29 CFR 1625-1627.
 The contracting agency and the FHWA have the authority and the responsibility to ensure compliance with Title 23 U.S.C.
 Section 140, the Rehabilitation Act of 1973, as amended (29 U.S.C.
-794), and Title VI of the Civil Rights Act of 1964, as amended, and related regulations including 49 CFR Parts 21, 26 and 27; and 23 CFR Parts 200, 230, and 633.
+794), and Title VI of the Civil Rights Act of 1964, as amended, and related regulations including 49 CFR Parts 21, 26, and 27; and 23 CFR Parts 200, 230, and 633.

 The following provision is adopted from 23 CFR 230, Appendix A, with appropriate revisions to conform to the U.S. Department of Labor (US DOL) and FHWA requirements.

-1. Equal Employment Opportunity: Equal Employment Opportunity (EEO) requirements not to discriminate and to take affirmative action to assure equal opportunity as set forth under laws, executive orders, rules, regulations (28 CFR 35, 29 CFR 1630, 29 CFR 1625-1627, 41 CFR 60 and 49 CFR 27) and orders of the Secretary of Labor as modified by the provisions prescribed herein, and imposed pursuant to 23 U.S.C.
-140 shall constitute the EEO and specific affirmative action standards for the contractor's project activities under this contract.
+1. Equal Employment Opportunity: “Equal Employment Opportunity (EEO) requires that the contractor not discriminate and take affirmative action to assure equal opportunity.
+The specific affirmative action standards for the contractor’s project activities under this contract are set forth under laws, executive orders, rules, regulations (28 CFR 35, 29 CFR 1630, 29 CFR 1625-1627, 41 CFR 60, and 49 CFR 27), and orders of the Secretary of Labor, as modified by the provisions prescribed herein, and imposed pursuant to 23 U.S.C.
+140.”.
 The provisions of the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.) set forth under 28 CFR 35 and 29 CFR 1630 are incorporated by reference in this contract.
 In the execution of this contract, the contractor agrees to comply with the following minimum specific requirement activities of EEO:

 a.
 The contractor will work with the contracting agency and the Federal Government to ensure that it has made every good faith effort to provide equal opportunity with respect to all of its terms and conditions of employment and in their review of activities under the contract.